Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 index: 15
 ---

-{% warning %} This feature is currently available only in private beta.
-Ask the support to be added the waitlist. {% endwarning %}
+{% warning %}
+This feature is currently available only in private beta.
+Ask the support to be added to the waitlist.
+{% endwarning %}

 Your application may need to execute some tasks at regular interval.
 The cron feature is here to help you run scheduled tasks based on [one-off containers]({% post_url platform/app/2000-01-01-tasks %}).